mreishus/tombs/README.md

   - Markers   - a pointer to zend_bool in the reserved region of every op array
   - Strings   - region of memory for copying persistent strings: file names, class names, and function names
   - Graveyard - a tomb for each possible function
+  - Function Table - a hash table that maps functions to their corresponding markers and tombs, allowing reuse of existing entries for functions that have already been seen.

 All memory is shared among forks and threads, and Tombs uses atomics, for maximum glory.